jpillora/chisel/README.md

 ```
 $ chiseld --help

-	Usage: chiseld [--host 0.0.0.0] [--port 8080] [--auth AUTH] [--proxy PROXY]
+	Usage: chiseld [options]

+	Options:

-	host defines the HTTP listening host – the
+	--host, Defines the HTTP listening host – the network interface
-	network interface (defaults to 0.0.0.0).
+	(defaults to 0.0.0.0).
+You may also set the HOST environment
+	variable.

+	--port, Defines the HTTP listening port (defaults to 8080).
 You
-	may also set the HOST environment variable.
+	may also set the PORT environment variable.

-	port defines the HTTP listening port (defaults
-	to 8080).
-This option falls back to the PORT
-	environment	variable.

-	auth specifies the authentication string
-	the client must provide to attain access.
-This
+	--auth, Specifies the exact authentication string the client must
-	option falls back to the AUTH environment variable.
+	provide to attain access.
+You may also set the AUTH environment
+	variable.

-	proxy specifies the default proxy target to use
+	--proxy, Specifies the default proxy target to use when chiseld
-	when chiseld receives a normal HTTP request.
-This
+	receives a normal HTTP request.

-	option falls back to the PROXY environment variable.
+	-v, Enable verbose logging

+	--version, Display version

 	Read more:
 	https://github.com/jpillora/chisel